Wetlands-NWRC/fpc-pipeline/README.md

 # Step 4: run the package install helper scripts from the activate env
 $ (fpc-r-env) ./scripts/install-pkg-dep
 ```
+NOTE: if step 4 script fails for whatever reason, go to the appendix and see commands to manually install the dependencies
 ```shell
 # step 5: from the command line boot up an R Terminal
 (fpc-r-env)$ R